Tesamorelin

 Also known as: Egrifta, TH9507

 Tesamorelin is an FDA-approved synthetic growth hormone releasing hormone analog specifically indicated for reducing excess abdominal fat in HIV-infected patients with lipodystrophy.
-Clinical trials demonstrated significant reductions in visceral adipose tissue without affecting subcutaneous fat.
+A new weekly reconstitution formulation (Egrifta WR) was approved in 2025.
+Clinical trials demonstrated significant reductions in visceral adipose tissue.
 While approved only for HIV-related lipodystrophy, it has gained interest for targeting stubborn abdominal fat.
+Note: Brand pricing exceeds $10,000/month; the costs shown reflect compounding pharmacy and insurance-adjusted ranges.

 Synthetic GHRH analog that reduces visceral adipose tissue by stimulating growth hormone production